Appealing to the State Board of Equalization

 The SBOE Public Portal provides up-to-date information regarding the status of appeals before the board.

-Taxpayers must typically first appeal a disputed valuation or classification to the local county board of equalization.
 Some county assessors have a process for informal review of disputed assessments which may provide expedited review and correction of any contested property valuation.
 However, informal review is not an appeal and taxpayers must appeal to the county board of equalization should they wish to preserve their further rights of appeal.

-Hearing before an Administrative Judge:
+Appeal Hearing before an Administrative Judge:

 Should a taxpayer disagree with a decision of a county board of equalization, the taxpayer may appeal to the State Board of Equalization for a hearing and determination by an administrative judge.

 An Initial Decision and Order regarding a taxpayer's appeal will be issued by the administrative judge within ninety (90) days of the hearing.
-A taxpayer has thirty (30) days from the date the Initial Decision & Order was sent to file a written petition requesting a review by the State Board of Equalization.
-Otherwise, the Initial Decision & Order becomes the final decision of the State Board of Equalization.
+The Initial Decision & Order of the administrative judge becomes the final decision of the State Board of Equalization if a petition for review is not filed.

-The State Board of Equalization:
+The State Board of Equalization

 Written petitions should be emailed to sb.web@cot.tn.gov and a hard copy mailed to:

-Tennessee Comptroller of the Treasury/State Board of Equalization
+Tennessee Comptroller of the Treasury

 Cordell Hull Building